rosscdh/glynt/README.md

 7. python manage.py syncdb : sync the database; and create the default user if there is not already one 7a. python manage.py migrate socialregistration --fake : there is a small issue with socialregistration at the moment and its migration needs to be faked
 8. python manage.py migrate : perform the rest of the migrations
-9. python manage.py loaddata sites document_category document_flyform : load default fixtures
+9. python manage.py loaddata sites document_category documenttemplate public/fixtures/cms.xml
 10. Thats it you can now python manage.py runserver_plus
 11. access http://local.weareml.com:8000/ (you may need to add 127.0.0.1 local.weareml.com to your /etc/hosts file)

 ## Update requirments

 1. pip install -r requirements.txt : install update the required libraries (append --upgrade if you are not sure)

-# Default fixtures

-1. python manage.py loaddata sites document_category documenttemplate

 ## Fix Fixtures